em2898.epiquest.co.uk

 NS1-MAIN-EPITOPES-EpiQuest-B.gif

-We have compared the plots generated for NS1 by EpiQuest-B and by most prominent epitope/antigenicity defining programs available on the market: Antigenicity by Kolaskar & Tongaonkar, BepiPred, and COBEPro.
-In Figure (above, left) the antigenicity propensity plot as obtained by current versions of the programs at the default settings.
-The position of the known immunodominant epitopes is indicated, and it is clear that EpiQuest (Fig. A) is the only program that detects all three immunodominant epitopes areas as the highest values regions.
-Both algorithms of Kolaskar & Tongaonkar, as well as antigenicity algorithm of COBEPro either miss the epitopes entirely or detect only part of them, ascribing the other part to low antigenicity areas (Fig. B, D).
-BepiPred seeks only for epitopes probability, and it correctly predicts one of the immunodominant epitopes, although does not ascribe it a high value (Fig. C)
+It is evident from the comparison that EpiQuest (Fig. A) is the only program that detects all three immunodominant epitope areas as the regions with the highest values.
+On the other hand, both algorithms of Kolaskar & Tongaonkar and the antigenicity algorithm of COBEPro either miss the epitopes entirely or detect only part of them, assigning the other part to low antigenicity areas (Fig. B, D).
+While BepiPred focuses solely on epitope probability, it correctly predicts one of the immunodominant epitopes but does not assign it a high value (Fig. C).

 Antigenicity Index (AGI)